Battle of Mons: German 1st Army

-On 23 August, the 18th Division of IX Corps advanced and began to bombard the British defences near Maisières and St. Denis.
+On 23 August, the 18th Division of IX Corps advanced and began to bombard the British defences near Maisières and St Denis.
 Part of the 35th Brigade, which contained large numbers of Danes from Northern Schleswig, got across the canal east of Nimy with few casualties and reached the railway beyond in the early afternoon but the attack on Nimy was repulsed.
 The 36th Brigade captured bridges at Obourg against determined resistance, after which the defenders of Nimy gradually withdrew; the bridges to the north were captured at 4:00 p.m. and the town stormed.
 Quast ordered the 18th Division to take Mons and push south to Cuesmes and Mesvin.
-Mons was captured unopposed, except for a skirmish on the southern fringe and by dark, the 35th Brigade was in the vicinity of Cuesmes and Hyon.
+Mons was captured unopposed, except for a skirmish on the southern fringe and by dark, the 35th Brigade was near Cuesmes and Hyon.
 On higher ground to the east of Mons, the defence continued.
-On the front of the 17th Division, British cavalry withdrew from the canal crossings at Ville-sur-Haine and Thieu and the division advanced to the St. Symphorien–St. Ghislain road.
+On the front of the 17th Division, British cavalry withdrew from the canal crossings at Ville-sur-Haine and Thieu and the division advanced to the St Symphorien–St Ghislain road.
 At 5:00 p.m., the divisional commander ordered an enveloping attack on the British east of Mons, who were pushed back after a stand on the Mons–Givry road.

-By 11:00 a.m., reports from the IV, III and IX corps revealed that the British were in St. Ghislain and at the canal crossings to the west, as far as the bridge at Pommeroeuil, with no troops east of Condé.
+By 11:00 a.m., reports from the IV, III and IX corps revealed that the British were in St Ghislain and at the canal crossings to the west, as far as the bridge at Pommeroeuil, with no troops east of Condé.
 Intelligence reports from 22 August, had noted 30,000 troops heading through Dour towards Mons and on 23 August, 40,000 men had been seen on the road to Genlis south of Mons, with more troops arriving at Jemappes.
 To the north of Binche, the right flank division of the 2nd Army had been forced back to the south-west by British cavalry.
 In the early afternoon, the II Cavalry Corps reported that it had occupied the area of Thielt–Kortryk–Tournai during the night and forced back a French brigade to the south-east of Roubaix.
-With this report indicating that the right flank was clear of Allied troops, Kluck ordered the III Corps to advance through St. Ghislain and Jemappes on the right of IX Corps and for IV Corps to continue towards Hensis and Thulies; IV Corps was already attacking at the Canal du Centre, the II Corps and the IV Reserve Corps were following on behind the main part of the army.
+With this report indicating that the right flank was clear of Allied troops, Kluck ordered III Corps to advance through St Ghislain and Jemappes on the right of IX Corps and for IV Corps to continue towards Hensies and Thulies; IV Corps was already attacking at the Canal du Centre, II Corps and IV Reserve Corps were following on behind the main part of the army.